mohdshahzil/news-app/README.md

 # Daily Scoop News App

 Daily Scoop is a news application built using Vite, React, and TypeScript.
 It fetches top headlines from the GNews API and displays them by category.
-The app supports search functionality, pagination, and provides a smooth user experience with animations powered by Framer Motion.
+The app supports search functionality and provides a smooth user experience with animations powered by Framer Motion.
 Tailwind CSS and ShadCN are used for styling and UI components.

 ## Features